MonashMath/SCI1022/Unix-CLI.md

 $
 ```

 You can observe that, as expected, `echo hi!` prints the message "hi!" on screen, and then gives us the control again by returning a prompt.
-From now own, in the seek of conciseness, we will assume that the prompt is just the `$` character.
+From now own, for the sake of brevity, we will assume that the prompt is just the `$` character.

 The argument of the `echo` command can be wrapped around single or double quotation marks, with the output being equivalent as without quotation marks: